-In all of these cases, the procedures described correspond with the 15th edition of the Australian College of Perioperative Nurses (ACORN) Standards for Perioperative Nursing in Australia, which states that 'All members of the operating or procedural team have a duty to collaborate to ensure that all items used during surgery and procedures are retrieved ... accounted for and appropriately documented.^{16 p.75}
+In all of these cases, the procedures described correspond with current ACORN Standards for Perioperative Nursing in Australia, which state that

+[a]ll members of the operating or procedural team have a duty to collaborate to ensure that all items used during surgery and procedures are retrieved ... accounted for and appropriately documented. $(p75)^{16}$

-Human factors - communication, verbal and written
+Human Factors - Communication, Verbal and Written

 Judgments in many cases linked deviations from the protocol closely to either inadequate verbal communication or written communication in the patient records.
-In two of the four cases concerning a retained surgical sponge, the count was communicated and documented (according to medical records) to be correct at the end of the surgery.^{33,39} In one case, the correct count was implied from the trial transcripts, despite a lack of written records confirming this.41 In either case, the presence or absence of written records impacted on the success of the plaintiff's or defendant's case.
-For example, in O'Hagan v.
-Sakker,41 the judge commented on the expectation of certain documents contained in the medical record to be able to provide evidence '... whether or not the relevant items were counted at the conclusion of the operation, and whether such counting was the subject of the signing off, in conformity with the usual practice'.41
+In two of the four cases concerning a retained surgical sponge, the count was communicated and documented (according to medical records) to be correct at the end of the surgery.^{33,39} In one case, the correct count was implied from the trial transcripts, despite a lack of written records confirming this.41 In either case, the presence or absence of written records impacted on the success of the plaintiffs' or defendant's case.
+For example, in O'Hagan v Sakker,41 the judge commented on the expectation of certain documents contained in the medical record to be able to provide evidence

+\dots whether or not the relevant items were counted at the conclusion of the operation, and whether such counting was the subject of the signing off, in conformity with the usual practice.41